woniland/ski_jump/instructions/2-Setup.md

 You need your own version of this repository, where you can actually change the content as much as you like (and which is not bound to me).

+### SSH keys in GitHub

+In order to work properly with GitHub everybody needs to register their SSH keys there (and this way promise that it is actually you working on the code).

+Please follow the steps at https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?tool=webui .

+Next, we can setup our own repository.

 ### git setup for the Captain

 The captain (and only them) need to execute the following steps: